zama-ai/concrete-core/concrete-core/docs/how_to/testing_backends.md

 the `concrete-core-fixture` crate, that implements generic functions to sample and test engines.

 Let's continue with our GPU backend example.
-We now have a `GpuEngine` that implements a conversion engine for LWE ciphertext vectors from the CPU to the GPU, and back.
+We now have a `GpuEngine` that implements a conversion engine for LWE ciphertext arrays from the CPU to the GPU, and back.
 For this engine, we can easily check that the ciphertext copied back from the GPU is identical to the original one on the CPU.
 However, for more complex engines like the keyswitch, the bootstrap, etc., we need to make sure that the amount of noise introduced by the operation corresponds to what's expected, i.e. that it matches